Read about the incredibile story of the House of Augustus and Livia

 The House of Livia was excavated in the nineteenth century, and identified as belonging to Livia after the discovery of a lead pipe labelled “IVLIA AVGVSTA”.
 It is likely that Livia often shared the house with Octavian, and it may have been here that she gave birth to Tiberius, the future emperor.

-To see more impressive Roman ruins, join our tour of the Roman Forum and Palatine Hill.
+To see more impressive Roman ruins, join our tour of the Private Colosseum Tour.